Pension

 Partial pension

-Partial pensions have existed as an opportunity, but not a right, in the government sector since 2003.
-These guidelines are intended for employees born before 1988 who are covered by PA 16 Section II and thereby the partial pension agreement.
+Partial pensions are intended for employees born before 19966 and who are covered by PA 16 Section II.

 The purpose of the partial pension agreement is to enable the employer, under the terms of the agreement, to give older employees better opportunities to continue to work up to the normal retirement age.
 Fewer early retirements among other things make it easier to transfer competence in conjunction with a generational shift.